 About one-third of U.S. adults (33.8%) are obese and approximately 17% (or 12.5 million) of children and adolescents (aged 2-19 years) are obese.
 Approximately 80% of US adults and adolescents are insufficiently active.
 Regular physical activity can produce long-term health benefits.
 Physical activity can prevent chronic diseases, control weight, increase muscle strength, decrease fat, promote bone, joint and muscle development, improve heart and lung function and build overall strength and endurance.
 (HHS.gov)

-The Integrated Health Assessment provides a personalized view of an individuals current mental state, nutritional status, and level of physical fitness.
+The Integrative Health Assessment provides a personalized view of an individuals current mental state, nutritional status, and level of physical fitness.
 A personalized view of an individual’s current state of “health” allows for the creation of personalized programming that supports the actual needs and goals of that individual.

-Mental—Nutritional—Physical / Integrated Health Assessment
+Mental—Nutritional—Physical / Integrative Health Assessment